Siege of Namur (1746)

 The siege of Namur took place between 6 and 30 September 1746, during the War of the Austrian Succession.
-A French army under command of Marshal Maurice de Saxe, took the city from its Dutch garrison after a three-week siege.
+A French army under the command of Marshal Maurice de Saxe took Namur from its Dutch garrison after a three-week siege.

 Prelude

 The 1745 campaign had ended with the conquest of Brussels by the French.
 The 1746 campaign got off to a late start.
 Despite having 200,000 men in the Austrian Netherlands, the French Supreme commander Marshal Maurice de Saxe decided to avoid a new major battle.
 The reason was that his troops were dispersed, occupying fortresses and towns across the Austrian Netherlands, and furthermore, the King had given his ambitious kinsman, the Prince of Conti, command over a part of the army.

 Therefore, Maurice of Saxe decided to secure more territory, while avoiding major engagements.
 His objectives were the fortresses of Mons, Charleroi, Namur, and also Maastricht if there was enough time left before winter.
 The task of conquering Mons and Charleroi was given to the Prince of Conti, and concluded successfully on 23 July (Mons) and 2 August (Charleroi).

 Meanwhile, Maurice de Saxe maneuvered his army east to besiege Namur.
 He gave the command of the siege itself to the Count of Clermont, while himself covered the siege troops with the main army, against the Allied relief army.